-A good daily oral hygiene routine as well as regular visits to our Chapel Hill dentist office will help you maintain healthy gums and avoid the complex effects of advanced gum disease.
+Preventing gum disease involves consistent oral hygiene and healthy lifestyle choices.
+Regular visits to our Chapel Hill dentist office will help you maintain healthy gums and avoid other complex dental concerns.
 We perform a thorough periodontal screening during routine dental care and look for early signs of disease.
-If you seek treament promptly, we can manage your gum disease with conservative options.
+If you seek treatment promptly, we can manage your gum disease with conservative options.
 Here are some additional tips to help you avoid gum disease: